alexeldeib/bpf-demo/README.md

 ## Quick Start

+Prerequisites: a Kubernetes cluster

-Deploy the pre-built docker image container bpftrace and libbcc to a Kubernetes cluster:
+Deploy the pre-built docker image container with bpftrace and libbcc to a Kubernetes cluster:

 ```
 kubectl apply -f ./manifests/bpftrace/deploy.yaml